RogerTangos/blog/packages/personal-blog-lite/content/blog/ff-campaign-2-crashing-the-roadshow/index.md

 # 2. Crashing the Roadshow

-In December 2008, [Tim DeChristopher bid $1.8 million for oil and gas rights on leasable land, with no intention to pay.](https://archive.sltrib.com/article.php?id=52220178&amp;itype=CMSID) His protest [drove up the price of the parcels, disrupted bidding](https://www.nytimes.com/2008/12/21/us/21drilling.html), and eventually led to [him being sentenced to jail](https://www.theguardian.com/world/2011/jul/27/tim-dechristopher-jailed-two-years), and the [cancellation of the oil and gas leases](https://www.nytimes.com/2009/02/05/us/05leases.html).
+In December 2008, [Tim DeChristopher bid $1.8 million for oil and gas rights on lease-able land, with no intention to pay.](https://archive.sltrib.com/article.php?id=52220178&amp;itype=CMSID) His protest [drove up the price of the parcels, disrupted bidding](https://www.nytimes.com/2008/12/21/us/21drilling.html), and eventually led to [him being sentenced to prison](https://www.theguardian.com/world/2011/jul/27/tim-dechristopher-jailed-two-years), and the [cancellation of the oil and gas leases](https://www.nytimes.com/2009/02/05/us/05leases.html).

 The auction was a small technical venue unprepared and unaccustomed to .
 His protest was effective and brilliant because it used this to target the industry where it hurt most: Their balance sheets.